mtizziani/treeview-smpl/README.md

-# TreeView SimpL
+# TreeView SmpL

 ### Version 0.8

 ## Description

-TreeView SimpL is simple Plugin/Script for your HTML pages.
+TreeView SmpL is simple Plugin/Script for your HTML pages.
 You can define folder structures with files via JSON and TreeView SmpL displays it as a nice View into your html.
 You can directly customize the design via Less-CSS or CSS.
 If you want to expand the Script and use it in your own Products, read the Licence-Agreement on the bottom of this Document.